miragejs/ember-cli-mirage/docs/v0.2.x/shorthands.md

 A *shorthand* is a simple way to define a route handler for common API scenarios.
 Here's a reference of each shorthand, along with the raw route handler that the shorthand represents.

+In Mirage 0.1, shorthands responded with objects and arrays directly from the database.
+In 0.2, shorthands return Models and Collections, meaning you can customize the format of the response in the [serializer layer](../serializers).

 Shorthands use default status codes, based on the HTTP verb:

   - GET, PUT and DEL are 200